NiGuangOwO/Triggernometry/readme.md

   - Enhanced manual trigger firing to optionally respect conditions through the `Fire (Allow Conditions)` right-click menu option.
   - Also, introduced an `Allow conditions for autofiring` setting for triggers.

-- **Testing Actions**: Introduced a `Test action with live values (ignore conditions)` option and a corresponding default configuration setting to bypass conditions during tests.
+- **Test Action**: Introduced a `Test action with live values (ignore conditions)` option and a corresponding default configuration setting to bypass conditions during tests.

-- **Main UI**:
-  - Enabled the `Add trigger / folder` buttons when a local trigger is selected, which adds the trigger / folder to the parent folder, just like pasting triggers from xml;
-  - Similarly, enabled drag and move onto another trigger, which would moved the selected item into the parent folder;
-  - Automatically select the trigger/folder after drag and move/

 - **CSV Export**: Enhanced support for table variables that contain commas and double quotes, providing more accurate exports, instead of simply joining together with `,`.